yeebinrong/RepoSenseCloud/README.md

     c. `tofu apply -var "environment=localhost"` (Applies the changes)

-7. For testing backend manually
+9. Hot reload

     a.
+Should be already implemented for rsc-user-service when docker-compose up is ran

+8. For testing backend manually

+    a.
 Run `mvn clean install` in backend folder (this stores the rsc-common module in local repository so it can be used by other modules), if you only have changes in `rsc-common`, you can run it in `backend/rsc-common` folder to speed this up

     b.
 Run `mvn clean package` in the respective module folder to build the jar, e.g. running it in `backend/rsc-user-service` will build the jar for user-service in the `target` folder, and it can be run by running `java -jar target/rsc-user-service-1.0-SNAPSHOT.jar`

     c.
 You should see something like `Started UserServiceApplication in 1.763 seconds (process running for 2.015)`

-    d.
-Hot reload not yet implemented so have to rebuild the jar and rerun it everytime.